Pacific Data Images: 1995–2015: feature films and closure

 Pacific Data Images's first feature film, Antz, was released by DreamWorks Pictures October 2, 1998.
 This was followed by Shrek May 18, 2001.

 After the success of Antz, Sega contacted the company to create a series of commercials for a marketing campaign for the launch of the Sega Dreamcast. in 2000, Carl Rosendahl sold his remaining interest in PDI to DreamWorks.
 PDI was renamed PDI/DreamWorks and continued to operate as a stand-alone business unit.
 Rosendahl left PDI in February 2000 to become managing director for Mobius Venture Capital, where he focused on investments in the technology and media companies.
 In May 2001, the sale essentially united the two studios, PDI and DreamWorks, into a single entity that went public a few years later as DreamWorks Animation (DWA).
 PDI stopped making commercials and visual effects for live-action films in 2002.
 Animators at PDI worked on projects based at the PDI studio, but they also assisted in DWA projects based in the Glendale DWA studio.

 By the time Pacific Data Images reached its 25th anniversary in 2005, it had completed more than 1,000 projects, and grown to more than 400 employees.

 In 2008, Richard Chuang, the last of the founding three, left the company to pursue his own ventures.

 In July 2012, PDI/DreamWorks moved to a larger office building with about 200000 ft2 of interior space in the same office complex at Pacific Shores Center.
 It was about one-third larger than the previous building and featured "an on-site clinic for a doctor’s office and nutritionist, a larger cafe and more outdoor space with gas heaters" to allow for "hanging outside year-round".

-On January 22, 2015, PDI/DreamWorks was shuttered as part of its parent company's restructuring plans following the box-office underperformance of 2014's Mr. Peabody & Sherman and Penguins of Madagascar, cutting off 500 jobs.
+On January 22, 2015, PDI/DreamWorks was shuttered as part of its parent company's restructuring plans following the box-office underperformance of the 2014 films Mr. Peabody & Sherman and Penguins of Madagascar, cutting off 500 jobs.

-Animated films

-PDI/DreamWorks produced Antz, Shrek, Shrek 2, Madagascar, Shrek the Third, Madagascar: Escape 2 Africa, Megamind, Madagascar 3: Europe's Most Wanted, Mr. Peabody & Sherman and Penguins of Madagascar.
-PDI also did provided additional animation, effects, and lighting support for Over the Hedge, along with production services for Home.
-With $441.2 million in domestic box-office ticket sales, Shrek 2 is the sixteenth highest-grossing animated film of all time in the United States.

-Pacific Data Images won their only Academy Award for Best Animated Feature Film for Shrek in 2002, which was the first time it was awarded.